 Insulation should not be installed until the structural timber frame is below 20% moisture content and the building is weather tight, as wet insulation can retain moisture.
-If closed panel timber frame is specified, additional care must be taken to protect the panels from exposure to moisture during construction.
+If closed panel timber frame is specified, additional care must be taken to protect the panels from exposure to moisture during construction with moisture content checks carried out before full closure.